A transformer-based neural operator for large-eddy simulation of turbulence: A Transformer-based neural operator

 Here, $\textbf{x}$ represents the spatial coordinate encoding, $a(x)$ denotes the input function, which is typically the acquired velocity field at multiple time steps. $\mathcal{G}$ refers to the TNO network, and $\hat{u}(x)$ represents the predicted velocity field for the subsequent time step.

 Similar to FNO model, the flow field information of the first $N_{T_I}$ time steps for the original input tensor is defined as $a(x)$, with a size of $a(x)=[N_x, N_y, N_z, N_w, N_{T_I}]$.
-Here, to simplify notation, we have omitted the batch size dimension and utilized the Broadcast mechanism in PyTorch for parallel computation.
+Here, to simplify notation, we have omitted the batch size dimension and utilized a broadcasting mechanism for parallel computation along this dimension.
 Thus, only the remaining dimensions need to be considered.
 The transformer-based model is shown in Fig.~\ref{TNO}.

 The sequence reshape block $\mathcal{R}(a)$ transforms a three-dimensional tensor of spatial data into a sequence, converting the temporal and physical field components into features.
 It can be represented as $\mathcal{R}(a):=[N_x, N_y, N_z, N_w, N_{T_I}] \rightarrow [N_s, N_c]$.
 Here, the sequence $ N_s = N_x \cdot N_y \cdot N_z $ and the features $ N_c = N_w \cdot N_{T_I} $.
 The grid reshape block can be defined as $\mathcal{R}^{-1}(a):=[{N_x \cdot N_y \cdot N_z}, {N_w }] \rightarrow [N_x, N_y, N_z, N_w]$.